 Dale O’Brien, MD

-As mentioned in this blog on several times, we are always on the lookout for interesting scientific studies related to the treatment of pancreatic cancer with alternative or complementary treatment approaches.
+As mentioned in this blog on several times, we are always on the lookout for interesting scientific studies related to the treatment of pancreatic cancer (ductal adenocarcinoma of the pancreas) with alternative or complementary treatment approaches.

 The current study is somewhat elaborate.
 The Pao showed inhibition of all five of the pancreatic cancer cell lines that were studied.
 Also, the combination of Pao Pereira plus gemcitabine showed synergy in the inhibition of these cancer cell lines.
 Finally, Pao and gemcitabine alone and in combination were presented to live mice with pancreatic cancer tumors (PACN-1) which were then serially scanned.
 The Pao Pereira showed significant action in inhibiting tumor growth.
 And the combination of Pao Pereira coupled with gemcitabine showed even more apparent activity (inhibition).